Voidware-Prohibited/ALSXT/README.md

 **Quick Install**

-1. Install and setup (if required) all dependencies.
+1. Install and setup (if required) all dependencies
-2. Clone/download ALSXT into your projects Plugin folder.
+2. Clone/download ALSXT into your projects Plugin folder
-3. Integrate Config\DefaultEngine.ini into your projects DefaultEngine.ini.
+3. Integrate Config\DefaultEngine.ini into your projects DefaultEngine.ini
 	1. Note: Various `SurfaceTypes` and a new `CollisionChannel` named `Transferrable` are required for the Footprints and Impact Effects to work.
-SurfaceTypes can be renamed and/or re-assigned in the respective effects Settings.
+SurfaceTypes can be renamed and/or re-assigned in the respective effects Settings
-4. (Re)Build Project with the `BuildPlugin.bat` Script or your IDE.
+4. (Re)Build Project with the `BuildPlugin.bat` Script or your IDE
 5. Once compilation is successful you can now begin using ALSXT in your project

 ## Available Scripts